Multitask Learning and Bandits via Robust Statistics: Experiments

-In all cases, we simulate the following linear contextual bandit algorithms: \begin{enumerate} \item LASSO and OLS Bandit (no transfer learning) \item GOBLin (transfer learning via Laplacian similarity and $\ell_2$-regularization) \item RMBandit (transfer learning via our robust multitask estimator) \end{enumerate} The two approaches in the first bullet point operate $N$ independent bandit instances, either via ordinary linear regression \citep{goldenshluger2013linear} or LASSO \citep{bastani2020online}.
-The GOBLin algorithm is a state-of-the-art multitask bandit algorithm that uses a Laplacian matrix and ridge regression to jointly estimate the $N$ parameters, thereby $\ell_2$-regularizing both the parameters and their pairwise differences \citep{cesa2013gang}.
-It builds on the OFUL algorithm \citep{abbasi2011improved}, which leverages UCB for linear contextual bandits.
+Next, we illustrate the performance of our \textsf{RMBandit} algorithm in the online setting.
+More specifically, we simulate the following linear contextual bandit algorithms: (i) without multitask learning: OLS Bandit \citep{goldenshluger2013linear}, LASSO Bandit \citep{bastani2020online}, and (ii) with multitask learning: \textsf{GOBLin} \citep{cesa2013gang}, Trace-norm Bandit \citep{cella2022multi}, a pooling bandit algorithm, and \textsf{RMBandit}.
+The first two approaches operate $N$ independent bandit instances via either OLS or LASSO.
+The \textsf{GOBLin} algorithm is a state-of-the-art multitask bandit algorithm that uses a Laplacian matrix and ridge regression to jointly learn the instances, thereby $\ell_2$-regularizing both the parameters and their pairwise differences.
+It builds upon the OFUL algorithm \citep{abbasi2011improved}, which leverages UCB for linear contextual bandits.
+Besides, we also implement other multitask bandit algorithms such as Trace-norm Bandit using trace-norm regularization (i.e., nuclear-norm regularization), a pooling bandit algorithm that pools observations and then uses OLS Bandit, and our \textsf{RMBandit} algorithm.\footnote{We numerically find that our algorithm is more stable if we use the forced samples to initialize the all-sample estimator; therefore, we make this practical modification in our experiments.}

-\begin{remark} There are a few alternative multitask bandit algorithms that are not applicable to our experimental setup.
-For instance, \cite{soare2014multi} and \cite{gentile2014online} simply pool data together across similar instances and ignore instance-specific heterogeneity, which would result in linear regret in our setting.
-There are also Bayesian meta-learning algorithms \citep{cella2020meta, bastani2021meta, kveton2021meta}, but these require instances to be observed sequentially (rather than simultaneously) in order to construct a prior across instances.
-Furthermore, Bayesian approaches are often computationally intractable in high dimension \citep{djolonga2013high}. \end{remark}